telosnetwork/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

  5. **Stake TLOS**
+- Input a desired amount you want to lock up and stake.
  ![staking](/img/stake-on-evm.png)

  6. **Approve the transcaction on Metamask.**
+ - You will be notified by metamask to sign the transaction.

 -------        --                    ------
- > After staking your sTLOS, it will be locked up and earning rewards on a fixed interval (TBA).
+ > **Note: After staking your sTLOS, it will be locked up and earning rewards on a fixed interval (TBA).**

 **Steps to unstake and claim your TLOS and rewards** First we unstake which will be a 10 minute waiting period until we can then claim our staked TLOS and rewards.

 #### Unstake
+- Unstake your tokens, select amount then click unstake.
 ![Unstake](/img/unstake.png)
 What is going on here is we are giving back our receipt (sTLOS tokens) to the smart contract.
 Then a waiting period is taken to provide the Telos rewards for the user to claim in the next step.